 Key interests and achievements

-Paul is a prolific campaigner for the autism community in Wales and brought forward draft legislation on an Autism Act for Wales, which whilst wasn’t passed by the National Assembly, resulted in significant statutory changes to autism provision in Wales.
-Paul is also the leading figure of the campaign to better preserve and protect War Memorials in Wales and regularly raises this issue in the Assembly Chamber.
+Paul is a prolific campaigner for the autism community in Wales and brought forward draft legislation on an Autism Act for Wales, which whilst wasn’t passed by the Senedd, resulted in significant statutory changes to autism provision in Wales.
+Paul is also the leading figure of the campaign to better preserve and protect War Memorials in Wales and regularly raises this issue in the Senedd Chamber.

 Paul lives with his wife Julie in Blaenffos, North Pembrokeshire and they were married in September 2006.
 Paul has previously been a member of Boncath Community Council and was a school Governor for many years.
 His main interests outside politics are rugby, reading, walking and visiting historical attractions.